-- demonstrated understanding of a set of principles that are generally viewed to guide sound assessment practice (All assessment items)
+- demonstrate understanding of a set of principles that are generally viewed to guide sound assessment practice (All assessment items)

-- demonstrate understanding of the issues associated with assessment in academic and competency-based education and training environments (Assessment 1)
+- demonstrate understanding of the issues associated with assessment in academic and competency-based education and training environments (Assignment 1)

-- scope, design and justify an authentic assessment instrument relevant to specific learning environments, which demonstrates the above understanding (Assessment 2)
+- scope, design and justify an authentic assessment instrument relevant to specific learning environments, which demonstrates the above understanding (Assignment 2)

-- justify various methods used to record and report assessment information (Assessment 2)
+- justify various methods used to record and report assessment information (Assignment 2)

-- utilise and justify various methods used to record and report assessment information (Assessment 2)
+- utilise and justify various methods used to record and report assessment information (Assignment 2)

 |1.||An introduction to assessment concepts||15.00|